Above: Click to expand map.

 Walk description & directions

-This easy, four mile stroll around Fernilee Reservoir was recorded at the end of March, just as the leaves were beginning to appear.
-The two sides of the reservoir are very different.
+This easy, four-mile stroll around Fernilee Reservoir is a walk of two halves.
 The western path is through woodland, and the opposite side along a disused railway track.

 It’s possible to slightly shorten this walk by simply crossing the dam wall at the northern end of the reservoir.
 But I prefer to go a little further, crossing the Goyt about half a mile down stream.
 The return path along the river bank reveals the picturesque scenery which was lost forever following the construction of the twin reservoirs.

-1: From the main car park between Errwood and Fernilee Reservoirs, head diagonally left, following the sign to Fernilee Reservoir.
+1: Exiting from the main car park between Errwood and Fernilee Reservoirs, head diagonally left, following the sign to Fernilee Reservoir.

 3: Turn left when you reach the shoreline path.
 You could turn left up the slope after a short distance, following the sign ‘Woodland Walk’.
 If you go this route, simply turn right when you reach the top to rejoin this walk.
 But to follow the map, keep along the level track.